Bossier Parish Community College

 Admission to the PTA clinical program is competitive and selective.
 Applications to the clinical program are accepted each April.
 The Program Admissions Committee interviews the highest scoring 50 applicants that meet the application requirements each summer.
 Minimum criteria to be considered for an interview include successful completion of qualification coursework, 40 observation hours, and receipt of completed application packet before the published deadline.
 After interviews, the top 20 candidates are selected for admission.
 For more details, applicants may refer to the program information within the college catalog or on the BPCC website

-Bossier Parish Community college graduates 98% of all admitted PTA students, based upon a three year average.
-The three-year average ultimate pss rate on the Licensure Examination is currently 98%.
+Based upon the three year average from 2012 through 2014, Bossier Parish Community college graduates 93% of all admitted PTA students.
+The three-year average ultimate pss rate on the Licensure Examination is currently 96%.

 |Tuition, fees and financial aid|